otsegun/deep_q_network/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, **the agent must get an average score of +13 over 100 consecutive episodes**.